hubro-platform/limesurvey-postgres-fdw/README.md

-# FHIR Postgres Wrapper
+# LimeSurvey Postgres Wrapper

-This project implements Wasm Foreign Data Wrapper (FDW) for a FHIR (Fast Healthcare Interoperability Resources) data source.
-This allows for seamless integration, querying, and manipulation of healthcare data stored in FHIR format from within a Postgres database.
+This project implements Wasm Foreign Data Wrapper (FDW) for a LimeSurvey data source.
+This allows for seamless integration, querying, and manipulation of survey data stored in LimeSurvey format from within a Postgres database.

 ## Project Structure